Are you planning some big goals for yourself but feeling apprehensive because you already have a lot going on?

 #7: What will you do to celebrate?

-Celebration isn’t just for when you accomplish the goal… but what will you do to celebrate along the way?
+Celebration isn’t just for when you accomplish the goal.
+It should also be about milestones and the process along the way.

-That’s really important and that’s what makes the goal setting process fun.
+That’s what makes the goal setting process fun.

 A good, personal example is when I launched my Work Wonders Career Bootcamp on my website.